 - Private events

 After selecting the screen above will be shown, this is where you can choose your event visibility, the details of which are outlined below.

 As the name implies, public event websites will be visible by anyone.
 They can be indexed by search engines and no special URL or password is needed to access public event websites.

-An unlisted event is not quite public, but not really a big secret either.
-It’s similar to what you might remember as an unlisted phone number (if you’re old enough to remember what a phone book looks like!).
+An unlisted event is not public.
 When you mark your event as unlisted, Grenadine will no longer include your event links in event directories.
-This means that you will need to send out a link to your event to the audiences that need to see it.
+This means that you will need to send out the link to you event to your target audience.

 Unlisted event links in Grenadine look like this:

-Anyone to whom you send your event link can see information about your event.
-If you post your link on your Facebook page, everyone who sees the link can see the event information.
-Once people access the event website, they can see general information, browse the schedule, see the list of speakers, etc. If you’ve opened registration, people who have your link can also see the registration section, and they’ll be able to register.
+Whoever has this link can see information about your event.
+If you post your link on your Facebook page, anyone who sees the link can see the event information.
+Once people access the event website, they can see general information on your event, the schedule, the list of speakers, etc. If you’ve opened registration, people who have your link can also see the registration section.
+They will also be able to register.

 No search engine indexing for unlisted events